I Walked with a Zombie: Plot

 The Voudou congregation demands Jessica be delivered to them for further ritual tests, so Maxwell and local authorities want her sent to an asylum on a different island.
 Paul resists because Wesley wants Jessica to stay, and he tells Betsy to return to Canada before he makes her as unhappy as he made Jessica before her illness.
 At night, Carrefour, a zombie who guards a crossroads, is sent to retrieve Jessica, approaching Betsy instead after she puts on Jessica's robe, but Mrs. Rand orders him to leave.

 Maxwell visits to report there will be an official investigation to determine Jessica's fate.
 Faced with scandal, and with her sons at each other's throats, Mrs. Rand says Jessica is not sick or insane, but dead, as she went to the houmfort the night Jessica tried to run away with Wesley and, possessed, asked the houngan to make Jessica a zombie.
 Only Wesley believes the story, and he later asks Betsy to euthanize Jessica, though Betsy refuses.

 Using a small effigy of Jessica, the man in black and the houngan attempt to draw her to the houmfort.
 Paul and Betsy stop her the first time, but Wesley helps her the second, following with an arrow removed from a garden statue depicting Saint Sebastian, "Ti-Misery", that was once the figurehead of a Holland-family slave ship.
 The man in black stabs the doll with a pin to mirror Wesley stabbing Jessica with the arrow, who is pursued slowly by Carrefour as he carries her body into the sea.
 Jessica and Wesley are discovered floating in the surf; their bodies are brought back to Fort Holland.
-A voice-over condemns Jessica as an evil woman who led Paul astray, but asks God's forgiveness for the dead, Ti-Misery looming in the background.
+A voice-over condemns Jessica as an evil woman who led Paul astray, but asks God's forgiveness for the dead.
 Betsy and Paul console each other.